andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 	OpenID Connect is far more rigid in its requirements, which allows a great deal of interoperability.
 Any implementions using OpenID Connect is exactly the same logic and can be replaced without code modification; it doesn't have the drawback of OAuth2 implementations - subtle differences between implementations.

-	OpenID Connect is kind of a “super-set” of OAuth 2.0 and always recommended against using OAuth2.
-Via OpenID, we request a token from authentication server and it can be used to validate user's identity.
-It not necessarily access a backend service.
-OpenID is focus on authentication process.
-Maybe later, we can use OAuth to get another token in order to access a backend service.

 	OpenID Connect use two major flows of OAuth2
 	- Authorization code flow for server based applications